 Although uncommon, most fungal UTIs in dogs and cats are caused by Candida spp.
 Finding Candida organisms in the urine may indicate sample contamination; however, finding Candida organisms in two serial urine samples collected by cystocentesis is consistent with infection and warrants culture and definitive identification.
 Treatment includes eliminating potential predisposing factors (eg, excessive endogenous or exogenous corticosteroids, urinary catheters) and administering antifungal drugs with or without urinary alkalinization.
 Fluconazole is the antifungal drug of choice for treatment of candidal cystitis.
-The dosage in cats is 50 mg/cat, PO, once to twice daily, and in dogs is 2.5–5 mg/kg/day, PO, divided bid.
+The dosage in cats is 50 mg/cat, PO, every 12–24 hours; in dogs, 5–10 mg/kg, PO, every 24 hours.
 The duration of treatment needed to eliminate infection is unknown but may be as short as 7 days.

 The trusted provider of veterinary information since 1955